AmanJain2903/CSEN-317/README.md

-# Distributed Chat System
+# Distributed Chat System - Peer-to-Peer

-A production-like distributed chat application demonstrating key distributed systems concepts including total order broadcast, leader election, and failure detection.
+A fully decentralized peer-to-peer distributed chat application demonstrating key distributed systems concepts including total order broadcast, leader election, and failure detection.

 ## Project Overview

-This project implements a distributed chat system where multiple peer nodes form a cluster, maintain total message ordering through a sequencer-based approach, handle leader failures through the Bully algorithm, and provide eventual consistency across all nodes.
+This project implements a **fully peer-to-peer distributed chat system** where all peers are equal participants - each peer is both a user interface and a complete distributed system node.
+Peers form a cluster, maintain total message ordering through a sequencer-based approach, handle leader failures through the Bully algorithm, and provide eventual consistency across all nodes.

 ### Key Features

+- **Fully Peer-to-Peer Architecture**: Each peer is both client and node - completely decentralized
-- **Total Order Broadcast**: Messages are delivered in the same order across all nodes using sequence numbers assigned by a leader
+- **Total Order Broadcast**: Messages are delivered in the same order across all peers using sequence numbers assigned by a leader
-- **Leader Election**: Bully algorithm for automatic leader election based on node priority with election cancellation
+- **Leader Election**: Bully algorithm for automatic leader election based on peer priority with election cancellation
 - **Failure Detection**: Heartbeat-based monitoring with automatic failover
 - **Persistence**: Append-only log files for crash recovery
-- **Catch-up Protocol**: Nodes can request missing messages when rejoining
+- **Catch-up Protocol**: Peers can request missing messages when rejoining
 - **Exactly-once Delivery**: Idempotent message handling using (seq_no, term) tuples
 - **Seamless Failover**: Leader PeerInfo propagation ensures immediate connectivity after elections
 - **Split-brain Prevention**: Election cancellation when higher-priority coordinator appears